NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 **Step 1 : Define purpose and value sets**
 - Establish a clinical definition (e.g., drugs for hypertension and heart failure) **✱**
     - Choose organ system knowing what the drug targets (e.g., circulatory system)
     - Use this information to select the relevant database’s underlying ontology (e.g., BNF, Ch.
 2 circulatory system) and the relevant chapter (e.g., Ch.
-2.5 hypertension and heart failure drugs)
+2.5 hypertension and heart failure drugs)  (or for the ATC: section C: Cardiovascular System)
-    - A user-friendly BNF resource is the [OpenPrescribing](https://openprescribing.net/bnf/)
+    - A user-friendly BNF resource is [OpenPrescribing](https://openprescribing.net/bnf/)
-- Define value sets (i.e., subgroups of codes within this clinical definition)
+    - A user-friendly ATC resource is from the [WHO](https://www.whocc.no/atc_ddd_index/) or [DrugBank](https://go.drugbank.com/atc)
+- Define value sets (e.g., vasodilator antihypertensives for set 1, centrally-acting antihypertensives for set 2)
 - For each value set, collate search terms
     - chemical names  <br />
     - proprietary names (OPTIONAL)  <br />